mothur/mothur.github.io/_wiki/mothur_v.1.7.0.md

 command are minimal; however it tends to run a bit slower than the cluster command.
-Finally and most significantly, we have added two methods for classifying sequences - the k-Nearest Neighbor algorithm and RDP\'s Bayesian Classifier.
+Finally and most significantly, we have added two methods for classifying sequences - the k-Nearest Neighbor algorithm and RDP's Bayesian Classifier.
 These data can then be used to assign sequences to phylotypes.
 As with everything we do, our goal is to provide the flexibility to use any classifier you want with any taxonomy scheme you want.
 With these additions, we now have the ability to pursue